OUR PhD PROGRAM 2023

 Dr. William Pickett is in the Faculty of Applied Health Sciences at Brock University and is an Adjunct Professor in the Department of Public Health Sciences at Queen’s University, and an Adjunct Professor in the College of Medicine at the University of Saskatchewan.
 He is a trained epidemiologist whose research interests include: injury and violence prevention; injury and illness in rural and farm populations; and health and its social determinants in adolescent populations, with a primary focus on pediatric violence and injury.
 Using public health surveillance, analytical and experimental epidemiology, and mixed methods approaches, this work has provided critical insight for policy/health promotion initiatives in Canada, the US and Europe.

 Dr. Sahar Saeed is an epidemiologist and health-services researcher.
 Dr. Saeed primarily investigates retention and access to health care among populations including persons living with HIV/AIDS, hepatitis C and chronic liver disease.
 She uses primary data collection, population-based administrative health-care data and novel surveillance tools (GPS) to answer her research questions.
-For more information on her research interest, visit her website at Epidemiologist | Sahar Saeed.
+For more information on Sahar’s research, please visit: www.epixresearch.com

 Dr. Wei Tu is a biostatistician with research interests in data science and its application in health care.
 His research focuses on translating different sources of high-dimensional data into informed clinical decision-making.
 The topics he is working on include personalized medicine, data privacy and causal inference.